dterei/synthetic-client/README.md

 ## Memcached protocl support

+This service connects to a collection of memcached backends.

 Implemented commands:
  * GET -- just respond with a fixed value to every single key.
+Will send an RPC to every memcached backend and only respond to the get once all RPC's are completed.
- * SET -- parses command and returns ok but doesn't actually store data.
+ * SET -- parses command and returns ok but doesn't actually store data. (no backend involvement).

 Other commands could be added easily but aren't needed for what I want.